mukil/dm4-wikidata-toolkit/README.md

 This plugin  provides users the functionality to process and import entities from a wikidata JSON dump file.

-Note: This plugin is experimental, since DeepaMehta 4 does not officially supports Java 1.7 but the WikidataToolkit requires Java 1.7 or higher.
+Note: This plugin makes use of the WikidataToolkit and therefore requires Java 1.7 or higher.

 ## Requirements